ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 1. Push code to a private Git repository.
 2. Pipeline picks up changes in Git and builds container image.
 3. Container image uploaded to registry deployed to a development Kubernetes cluster.
-4. Validate changes and deploy to production cluster.
+4. Validate changes and deploy to the production cluster.
 5. Slack notifications setup for deployment activities.